 Since the Easter Vigil we’ve been reading the resurrection accounts from the four gospels.
-At the Easter Vigil, we heard Mark’s account of the three women who went to tomb “very early, when the sun had arisen.”
-At the empty tomb an angel brilliant in white tells them “You seek Jesus of Nazareth, the crucified.
+Mark’s account at the Vigil takes us to the tomb where three women go “very early, when the sun had arisen.”
+An angel brilliant in white tells them “You seek Jesus of Nazareth, the crucified.
 He has been raised; he is not here.Behold the place where they laid him.
 But go and tell his disciples and Peter, ‘He is going before you to Galilee; there you will see him, as he told you.’”

-Today we’re in Galilee with Peter and his disciples.
-This is the third time Jesus appeared to them, John’s Gospel says.
-Let’s remember also we’re reading this story from John’s Gospel on Easter Friday, a week after Good Friday.
-Tradition says it took place Tabgha, a stretch of wooded land just south of Capernaum, the center of Jesus’ ministry in Galilee.
+Today John’s Gospel takes us to Galilee with Peter and his disciples.
+It’s the third time Jesus appeared to them, John’s Gospel says, a week after Good Friday.
+Tradition says it took place at Tabgha, a stretch of wooded land just south of Capernaum, the center of Jesus’ ministry in Galilee.
 Fresh water from seven springs flow into the lake there.

 They caught nothing through the night, but at dawn they heard a call from the shore to cast out their nets again.“… Jesus was standing on the shore; but the disciples did not realize that it was Jesus.

 Then, they caught a large catch of fish.
 Jesus called from the shore to come eat some fish at a fire he had started; he gave them bread and some fish to eat and revealed himself to them.

 Peter has a big role in this story.
 After they ate, Jesus took him aside and asks him three times “Do you love me?”

 Three times the apostle who cursed and swore he did not know him, three times he answers “Yes, I do.
 I love you.”
 And Jesus tells him “Feed my lambs.
 Feed my sheep.”